 When I attended my first Unity service in 1995, I felt a connectedness back to truth and spirit that I had not felt since I was a child.
 The Unity principles quickly became for me a practical, healing, and dynamic way to live my life.
 I began attending every Sunday with my young children and soon after directed the Youth Education program.
 My husband and I attended classes and starting learning more about metaphysics, prosperity, and new thought.

 As our children grew and we moved a bit farther away, we did not attend regularly on Sundays, though we kept the Unity principles alive in our home.
-Seven years ago, I returned to Unity of Greater Portland for “Round Two.”
+Seven years ago, I returned to Unity Center for Spiritual Growth for “Round Two.”
 When I walked through the doors again, I found Rev. Pat and Rev LeRoy at the helm, a new paint color on the walls, a few old friends and many new ones.
 But most of all I found the same familiar energy of love and peace that I believe is deeply rooted in this place.